christianhidber/easyagents/README.md

 * By default every api call during training is logged, as well as a summary of every game played.
   You can restrict / extend logging to topic areas like 'agent api' or 'environment api' calls.
+* If you prefer the baselines implementation change the import to 'from easyagents.baselines import Ppo'.
+  That's all no other changes are necessary (not implemented yet).

 ### Customizing (layers, training, learning rate, evaluation)